 Relationship of the Beliefs with Other Cults

-The following prohibits the consumption of pork; Judaism, Christianity as well and Islam prohibit the use of pork.
-Other Abrahamic religions including Judaism also prohibit the use of this product.
+The following prohibits pork consumption: Judaism, Christianity, l and Islam prohibit the use of pork.
+Other Abrahamic religions, including Judaism, also prohibit this product.
 In the Torah, it is stated:

 ‘But the swine is even a split hoofed, and although it chews not the cud that it is unclean,’ You shall not eat their flesh, nor shall you touch their carcasses; they are unfeasible for you.”